 Sandbar

 If you’ve come to Yamba in search of local seafood, look no further than Sandbar.
-Sandbar is run by a third generation fishing family that serves “ocean to table” style dining that’s as fresh as it gets.
-The menu is entirely based on what the trawlers are catching that day, which is always incredible coming from Yamba’s pristine waters.
+Sandbar is run by a third-generation fishing family that serves “ocean to table” style dining that’s as fresh as it gets.
+The menu is entirely based on what the trawlers catch that day, which is always incredible coming from Yamba’s pristine waters.

 Yamba Ice Creamery

-No trip to Yamba is complete without a scoop (or three) from the Yamba Icecreamery.
+No trip to Yamba is complete without a scoop (or three) from the Yamba Ice Creamery.
 This place has fresh Italian-style gelato that makes my mouth water just thinking about it!
-It’s our favourite ice cream in Australia and a must try for any Yamba visitor.
+It’s our favourite ice cream place in Australia, and a must-try for any Yamba visitor.

 Yamba Ice Creamery